SymfonyCasts/symfony7/sfcasts/finish-search-form.md

 see it in action in the web debug toolbar when clicking links.
 Even cooler?
 Form submission also happens via Turbo, and form errors still work perfectly.

-If you go to Create new starship part and try to send the empty form...
+On the parts list, if you go to "Create new part" and try to send the empty form...
 Yep, that's an AJAX request and we still see the expected validation errors.
 Turbo makes our app feel faster, smoother, and more immersive.
 And this is just the start!
 If you want to go deeper, I recommend you take a look at our standalone [Turbo course](https://symfonycasts.com/screencast/turbo).